Tirito6626/easy-api-docs-ru/docs/functions/$ternary.md

 # $ternary
-Checks a condition then return a result depending the fields provided.
+Checks a condition then return a result depending the fields provided

 ### Parameters:
 | Name        | Type        | Description                                   | Optional |